-Just a couple of decades ago, franchising was still characterized by "mom and pop" operations where franchisees opened and operated a single unit for years - maybe even for a lifetime.
+Just a few decades ago, franchising was still characterized by "mom and pop" operations where franchisees opened and operated a single unit for years - maybe even for a lifetime.
 The focus was simple and the operations not complex.
 But that model has changed in the past few years.
 Consider these research findings:

 There are many factors that have led to the shift towards multi-unit franchising.
 If you think the idea of expanding your empire beyond operating one or even two units sounds enticing, take heed of the following factors and dynamics.

 At its most effective, multi-unit franchising can allow for the franchisee (and franchisor) to expand more rapidly and increase profitability.
 After all, if you can make money with one unit you can make even more with, two, three, and so on, right?
 Well, perhaps, but it takes a certain skill set, dedication, and infrastructure to make all this growth work.
 All of the right pieces need to be in the right places to make the multi-unit franchise model work.
 If done improperly and with poor planning, an attempt at multi-unit growth can be detrimental to both franchisee and franchisor.

 For franchisors, successful multi-unit franchising begins with finding talented franchisees - who may have spent years working for mega companies elsewhere gaining experience and knowledge in how to operate a business.
 A deep understanding of business principles and dynamics is critical.
 Often, today's franchisees come from complex business and sales backgrounds and many of them can parlay this experience into building the necessary infrastructure to operate multiple franchise locations.
 They know how to hire divisional and level managers, delegate responsibilities, maximize marketing efforts and dollars, and generally just have a very thorough understanding of how business operates.
 This kind of franchisee is very attractive to franchisors.